loverajoel/jstips/README.md

 You can do Multi-line strings without `\n` and simple logic (ie 2+3) inside `${}` in Template String.

-You are also able to to modify the output of template strings using a function; they are called Tagged template strings.
-(see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) for example usages of tagged template strings.
+You are also able to to modify the output of template strings using a function; they are called [Tagged template strings] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) for example usages of tagged template strings.

-You may also want to read https://hacks.mozilla.org/2015/05/es6-in-depth-template-strings-2/ to understand template strings more
+You may also want to [read](https://hacks.mozilla.org/2015/05/es6-in-depth-template-strings-2) to understand template strings more

 ## #08 - Converting a Node List to an Array